KKV9/compress.yazi/README.md

 desc = "Archive selected files"
 ```

- - Select files or folders to add, then press `c` `a` to display the prompt.
+ - Select files or folders to add, then press `c` `a` to create a new archive.
- - Type a name for a new or existing archive.
+ - Type a name for the new file.
  - The file extention must match one of the supported filetype extentions.
- - Tar overwrites an existing archive with newly selected files when overwriting.
- - Other archive formats add newly selected files to an existing archive when overwriting.
+ - The desired archive/compression command must be installed on your system.